marc-jones/phd_thesis/content/03_winter/05_floral_genes.md

 This suggests that these two genes have potentially lost regulatory elements in Westar.
 Without further work it is difficult to determine whether the differences observed between varieties are due to the vernalization requirement or due to between variety differences.
 Studies that introgress *BnFLC* genes from Tapidor to Westar would be able to discriminate between these two possibilities.
+Alternatively, assessing the expression of the floral integrators could be done in a larger collection of *B.\ napus* varieties, to determine more consistent differences between winter and spring varieties.